 However, when trading an ETF, ZERO shares traded don’t really matter.
 What matters is how liquid the underlying shares are that make up the ETF.
-The market makers have computers continually monitoring the underlying TECH ETF basket and if investors are buying/selling in the market and they can make an arbitrage profit–they will do so!
+The market makers have computers continually monitoring the underlying TECH ETF basket, and if investors are buying/selling in the market and they can make an arbitrage profit–they will do so!

 Consider the TECH ETF.
-Sure, it has ZERO shares traded, but the underlying assets that TECH holds are extraordinary liquid (MSFT and INTC).
+Sure, it has ZERO shares traded, but the underlying assets that TECH holds are extraordinarily liquid (MSFT and INTC).
 This means that the ETF shares are equally liquid–even if you don’t “see it” as daily trading volume, as you would with ordinary stocks.

 If a large investor wants to put in an order to buy $1,000,000 worth at 83.91, they can get filled with little market impact–if they go about the process correctly–and let’s not even consider the “primary” market, let’s stick to secondary trading.
-This investor would simply need to communicate with the AP community or the ETF sponsor and let them know that a large limit order is hitting the market.
+This investor would simply need to communicate with the AP community or the ETF sponsor and tell them that a large limit order is hitting the market.
 This will prevent the APs from being “surprised” by a huge order.
-If they are “surprised” they may think an arbitrageur is trying to get the best of them, and that perhaps something is wrong with a stock in the basket or with their own internal NAV calculations of which they are not yet aware, and reflexively widen the spread.
+If they are “surprised,” they may think an arbitrageur is trying to get the best of them and that perhaps something is wrong with a stock in the basket or with their own internal NAV calculations of which they are not yet aware, and reflexively widen the spread.

 But if they are aware of a large order, the APs know full well they can make profits by selling the TECH ETF @ 83.91, while buying and holding the basket/covering their shorts of MSFT and INTC, and thus they will sell as much TECH ETF as any secondary market participant can handle at 83.91, up until their buying pressure in the underlying MSFT and INTC starts having an impact on the actual underlying securities (in other words, it would probably require a lot bigger order than a $1,000,000 order).

-In other words, if an ETF is composed of large liquid stocks, even if its secondary market volumes are very low, the market makers should be able to transact large volumes of the ETF without significant impact on bid/ask spreads.
-Regardless, if you attempting a very large transaction, it still makes sense to communicate with the ETF sponsor, so they can keep the market makers informed and ensure an orderly fill without spread impact.
+In other words, if an ETF is composed of large liquid stocks, even if its secondary market volumes are very low, the market makers should be able to transact large volumes of the ETF without a significant impact on bid/ask spreads.
+Regardless, if you attempt a very large transaction, it still makes sense to communicate with the ETF sponsor, so they can keep the market makers informed and ensure an orderly fill without spread impact.

-Summary on how ETFs trade
+Summary of how ETFs trade